euank/reckless-irc-exec/README.md

-Copy config.example.js to config.js, create a branch in which you add that file to your git, push that sucker to heroku. e.g., after setting up the heroku remote in this repo, you could do the following:
+Copy config.example.js to config.js, create a branch in which you add that file to your git, push that sucker to heroku.

+Please note, your heroku app should have 1x worker dyno and 0x web dynos.
+For your convenience, accidentally including a web dyno will make the app crash (no garuntee on that though).

+e.g., after setting up the heroku remote in this repo, you could do the following:
 ```
 git checkout -b exec